couchbaselabs/cbl-template-app-maui-todo/README.md

 ## Nuget Changes

-The original version of the application was based on .NET version 7.0 and the Maui Workload for .NET 7.0.
-The app was upgraded to .NET 8 and the Maui workload for .NET 8 because this release is under long-term support from Microsoft (LTS).
+The application was initially built using .NET 7.0 and the .NET MAUI workload for that version.
+It has since been upgraded to .NET 8 and the corresponding .NET MAUI workload to take advantage of Microsoft’s long-term support (LTS) for this release.

+The Realm SDK Nuget packages were removed from the project.
 The [Couchbase Lite Nuget package](https://docs.couchbase.com/couchbase-lite/current/csharp/gs-install.html) was added to the [RealmToDo.csproj](https://github.com/couchbaselabs/cbl-template-app-maui-todo/blob/main/RealmTodo/RealmTodo.csproj#L48) file.

 ```xml
 <ItemGroup>